victorlin/txZMQ/README.rst

 design has no obvious way to do it.
 You need to pass endpoints when create a new ZmqConnection.

+PUSH/PULL and PAIR connections are not present in original version.
+I add those connection types in this library.

 There is also `a serious bug`_ in original version.
 When read signal of FD is triggered before reactor perform another select, then txZMQ stop reading from that socket anymore.
-This version also fixes the bug.
+This version fixes the bug.

 .. _`a serious bug`: https://github.com/smira/txZMQ/pull/3